silnrsi/font-harmattan/documentation/source/features.md

 Small reh | <span dir="rtl" class='Harmattan-R normal'>&#x066B;</span> | `cv85=0`
 Slash | <span dir="rtl" class='Harmattan-R normal' style='font-feature-settings: "cv85" 1'>&#x066B;</span>| `cv85=1`

+### Other user font features

 #### Line spacing

+_This feature is only available in TypeTuner Web._

 Allows for adjustment of the default line spacing in the font (values shown are ordered in increasing line spacing).
-This feature is only available with TypeTuner.

 Feature |
 ------------- | ---------------